Getting Around Kyrgyzstan: Every Option, Honestly Compared

 • Download offline maps (Organic Maps or Maps.me) — they mark tracks Google doesn’t

-Domestic Flights: Bishkek to Osh in 45 Minutes
+Flights: Bishkek to Osh in 45 Minutes

 In Bishkek, Osh, and Karakol, Yandex Go is the app to install: rides across Bishkek cost 100-250 KGS, cars arrive in minutes, and the app removes both the language barrier and the negotiation.
 It accepts foreign bank cards, though paying the driver cash avoids occasional card failures.
 Street taxis without meters still exist — agree the price before getting in, and expect to pay 200-300 KGS for what Yandex charges 150.
-From Manas Airport to central Bishkek, Yandex runs 600-900 KGS; the airport marshrutka №380 does it for about 60 KGS if you land in daylight.
+From Manas Airport to central Bishkek, Yandex runs 600-900 KGS; the airport marshrutka №380 does it for about 60 KGS if you land in daylight and travel light.

 RouteMarshrutkaShared taxiPrivate car / flight